Keeper Oliver Brooks and Two of His Famous Rescues By Faulkner’s Island Lighthouse in Connecticut

 One of the survivors he saw was a woman (the captain’s wife).
 He watched as a toddler was given to a sailor, who tried to hold on to the little girl as best he could, but as the ship pitched and rolled from the raging seas, he watched in horror as the agonized sailor lost his grip of her when a huge wave washed over the deck of the ship.
 The little girl was washed into the freezing waters and did not survive.

-One by one Brooks transported each survivor to Bruce Island, put warm blankets around them, and made them as comfortable as he could.
+One by one, Brooks transported each survivor to Bruce Island, put warm blankets around them, and made them as comfortable as possible.
 A few hours later, when they had regained strength, and the winds had started to subside, he brought each survivor through the still unsettling seas and wind gusts to Faulkner’s Island, where his children waited for him and helped the survivors into their warm dwelling.
 He learned that the little girl he had watched drown was the captain’s daughter and that his wife was unaware of the incident.

 The Rescue of the Paddlewheel Steamer E. A. Woodward